decasia/digital-cultures-2017/syllabus.md

 All other readings are available in PDF format on the course homepage on Moodle.

-# COURSE POLICIES #
+# COURSE POLICIES

 Some of the following policies are based on Anne Cong-Huyen’s Digital Labor syllabus from JanTerm 2016.
 Those in turn were adapted from documents shared by Andrea Rehn & Bill Kronholm and Nadia Dawisha and Karen Dawisha.

-## Classroom Community ##
+## Classroom Community

 Each student in this class is expected to treat other students with respect and consideration regardless of race, ethnicity, nationality, gender, sexuality, economic background, religion, age, ability, etc. Hate speech or other acts of targeted discriminatory speech will not be tolerated.
 Any student’s behavior that intimidates or makes difficult the attendance of another student will be considered harassment.
 If you ever feel uncomfortable with a situation or a discussion that occurs before, during, or outside of class, please do not hesitate to talk to me, or, if you are not comfortable speaking with me, please talk to someone in the Office of Student Life or Counseling Services.
 Your best interests will always be respected in taking any action.

-## Communications ##
+## Communications

 If you have questions about the course, it’s always good for you to come to my office hours.
-They are from 9-11am on Wednesdays in my office in the library (next to the DigLibArts collaboratory).
+They are before class on Thursdays in my office in Platner Hall (from 8:45am until 9:20).

 The rest of the time, the best way to reach me is via email at ethorkel@whittier.edu.
 I’ll normally respond within a day during the week, or on Monday if you get in touch over the weekend.

-## Gadgets ##
+## Gadgets

 Needless to say, this course is not anti-technology.
 In fact, to participate in the course, you will need to have access to the internet, whether at the campus library, at your home, or via a mobile device.